vsivsi/meteor-job/README.md

 `options:`

 * `concurrency` -- Maximum number of async calls to `worker` that can be outstanding at a time.
 Default: `1`
-* `cargo` -- Maximum number of job objects to provide to each worker, Default: `1` If `cargo > 1` the first paramter to `worker` will be an array of job objects rather than a single job object.
+* `payload` -- Maximum number of job objects to provide to each worker, Default: `1` If `payload > 1` the first paramter to `worker` will be an array of job objects rather than a single job object.
 * `pollInterval` -- How often to ask the remote job Collection for more work, in ms. Default: `5000` (5 seconds)
-* `prefetch` -- How many extra jobs to request beyond the capacity of all workers (`concurrency * cargo`) to compensate for latency getting more work.
+* `prefetch` -- How many extra jobs to request beyond the capacity of all workers (`concurrency * payload`) to compensate for latency getting more work.

 `worker(result, callback)`

-* `result` -- either a single job object or an array of job objects depending on `options.cargo`.
+* `result` -- either a single job object or an array of job objects depending on `options.payload`.
 * `callback` -- must be eventually called exactly once when `job.done()` or `job.fail()` has been called on all jobs in result.

 ```js